duluca/document-ts/README.md

 export let UserCollection = new UserCollectionFactory(User)
 ```

 - `CollectionFactory` is powerful and flexible.
-In your custom class, you can implement MongoDB aggregate queries to run advance join-like queries, geo queries and whatever MongoDB supports. `findWithPagination` itself is very powerful and will enable you to implement paginated dashboards with easse.
+In your custom class, you can implement MongoDB aggregate queries to run advanced join-like queries, geo queries, and whatever MongoDB supports. `findWithPagination` itself is very powerful and will enable you to implement paginated dashboards with ease.

 - `findWithPagination` leverage query parameters for pagination and configuration